msc365/az-devops-governance/src/res/project/README.md

 ## Notes

+- Operations are idempotent (safe to run multiple times).
 - Ensure you are logged in to Azure using Connect-AzAccount before running this script.
-- The script automatically imports the `Azure.DevOps.PSModule` if not already loaded
+- Automatically imports the `Azure.DevOps.PSModule` if not already loaded.
-- Automatic connection to Azure DevOps organization if not already connected
+- Automatic connection to Azure DevOps organization.
+- User confirmation is required for deletion unless `-Force` is specified.